Hayes railway station

 The main entrance is in the centre of a shopping arcade on Station Approach, with a secondary entrance from the car park on Old Station Yard.

-The station is served by Southeastern services from Charing Cross and Cannon Street.
-It forms the suburban terminus for trains on the Hayes line.
-For historical reasons, and to avoid confusion with Hayes & Harlington, the station is still referred to as "Hayes (Kent)" on most timetables.
+The station is served by Southeastern services from Charing Cross and forms the suburban terminus for trains on the Mid-Kent line.
+To avoid confusion with Hayes & Harlington, the station is referred to as Hayes (Kent) on most timetables, although since 1965 the station itself has not located in Kent.

 History

 Opening and early years (1882-1923)

 The Mid-Kent line was built by the Mid Kent and North Kent Junction and was operated on opening as far as Beckenham Junction on 1 January 1857 by the South Eastern Railway (SER).
 The line was extended to Addiscombe in 1864 and Elmers End (the future junction for the Hayes branch) was opened that year.

 The Hayes branch line from Elmers End was built by the West Wickham & Hayes Railway, but was sold to the South Eastern Railway on the opening day, 29 May 1882.
 Initially the 13 weekday and four Sunday services operated as far as Elmers End where they connected with Addiscombe to London trains.
 The initial layout at Hayes consisted of a single platform with a locomotive turntable at the far end.
 A goods yard was provided on the south side of the station and a 33-lever signal box was provided.

-In 1898 the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and Hayes became a SE&CR station.
+In 1898, the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and Hayes became a SE&CR station.

-By 1912 services had increased to 15 each way but only two of these actually operated through to London the rest terminating at Elmers End.
-In 1909 however the 8:37 a.m.
-Hayes - Charing Cross service was formed of Continental boat train stock where on arrival it was used to work the 10:00 a.m.
-Charing Cross- Folkestone boat train.
+By 1912, services had increased to 15 each way but only two of these actually operated through to London; the rest terminated at Elmers End.
+In 1909, however, the 8:37 a.m.
+Hayes - Charing Cross service was formed of Continental boat train stock where, on arrival, it was used to work the 10:00 a.m.
+Charing Cross - Folkestone boat train.